(Disclosure: Some of the links below may be affiliate links)

 - Not the cheapest third pillar

 The conclusion is pretty simple!
 VIAC is an excellent third pillar provider in Switzerland.
-The fees are very low and they offer a high allocation to stocks.
-This is great for long-term investors.
+The fees are very low, and VIAC offers a high stock allocation.
+These facts are great for long-term investors.
 And since most third pillar investors are in for the long-term, this is excellent.

 There is something else I like about VIAC.
 It is their transparency.
 They communicate well, and they share as much information as possible.
 VIAC is the best third pillar provider for the information they share.
 The information is also very clean and modern.
 They do not try to hide fees.
 And they have been quite helpful in answering my questions for this article.

 When VIAC was introduced, they were the best third pillar available.
-Now, there have been other competitors.
+Now, there are other competitors.
 If you want to keep up to date, I have an article about the best third pillars in Switzerland.
+I moved my third pillar from VIAC to Finpension 3a, but both are great options.

 Which third pillar do you use?
 What do you think of VIAC?